Emil Maurice

-Emil Maurice (/de/; 19 January 1897 – 6 February 1972) was a German Nazi official and a founding member of the Schutzstaffel (SS).
-He was Hitler's first personal chauffeur, and was one of a few people of mixed Jewish and ethnic German ancestry to serve in the SS.
-Maurice was considered as a German and neither a Jew nor a Mischling under the Nuremberg Laws, but was still given the status of Honorary Aryan by Hitler for the racially stringent SS.
+Emil Maurice (/de/; 19 January 1897 – 6 February 1972) was a German Nazi official and a founding member of the (SS).
+He was Adolf Hitler's first personal chauffeur, and one of only a few people of mixed Jewish and ethnic German ancestry to serve in the SS.

+Maurice had no Jewish parents nor grandparents, and was thus considered a German and not classified as Jewish or under the Nuremberg Laws; nonetheless, one of his great-grandfathers (1805–1896) was Jewish, and the more racially stringent SS required officers to prove Aryan ancestry back to 1750.
+Accordingly, he was given the status of by Hitler.